Provisions concerning the SWICA websites

 4.2 Data processing through use of online services

-5. Who can access your data?
+5. Who can access the data?

-6. Inclusion of social media plugins
+6. Use of social media plugins

 Please refer to the service provider’s pages for more information about the purpose and scope of data collection, about how the provider processes and uses the data, about your rights in this connection, and about the settings for protecting your privacy.